Home / Blog / Tabs Disappeared

 4. Open the pages you need in new tabs.

 The tradeoff: History usually shows individual pages, not your old tab order or tab groups.
-It also will not help if history was deleted, disabled, unsynced, or the tabs were Incognito.
+It also will not help if history was deleted, disabled, not synced, or the tabs were Incognito.

 If you are signed into Chrome with history sync enabled, your browsing history can include pages from other devices.
-That helps when the missing tabs were open on a different computer, or when this Chrome window reopened blank.
+That helps when the missing tabs were open on a different computer or Chrome reopened blank on this one.

 1. Open Chrome History with Ctrl+H or Command+Y on Mac.